 We are mapping genome-wide the association of genetic variants with a range of high-dimensional cardiovascular intermediate traits, including soluble proteins, transcripts and metabolites.
 Then, we are performing integrated analyses to highlight molecular pathways and processes implicated in cardiovascular disease.
 This approach has the potential to connect biological data layers and to reveal coordinated, functional relationships between genes and disease.

 Functional investigation of genetic determinants of blood cell traits

 We are using genome-editing techniques to advance the mechanistic understanding of candidate functional variants and genes associated with red blood cell traits.
 Such molecular investigations are needed to establish the function of these genes in iron homeostasis and metabolism and its potential role in related complications, including iron deficiency anaemia and sickle cell disease.
 This research theme is part of the NIHR Blood and Transplant Research Unit in Donor Health and Genomics.

 Epigenome-wide analyses of immune cell function

-We study how epigenetic modifications influence gene regulation in immune cells.
+We are studying how epigenetic modifications influence gene regulation in immune cells.
 Such modifications, including DNA methylation, are cell type-specific and induce stable changes in gene expression that are heritable during cell division.
 These changes can function as mediators in response to environmental stimuli, and contribute to disease development and progression.
 As part of the BLUEPRINT Consortium, we are uncovering the role of epigenetic variation on immune cell function during homeostasis and immune-related disorders such as type 1 diabetes.